syedabdullahzaidi786/Todo-Streamlit-/README.md

 A modern and user-friendly Todo application built with Streamlit that helps you manage your tasks efficiently.

+## Live Demo 🌐

+You can access the live application at: [https://saz-todos.streamlit.app/](https://saz-todos.streamlit.app/)

 ## Features ✨

 - Add new tasks with priority levels (Low, Medium, High)